OccupyWallStreet/nycga4/wp-content/plugins/network-latest-posts/readme.txt

 * @instance           : This parameter is intended to differenciate each instance of the widget/shortcode/function you use, it's required in order for the asynchronous pagination links to work
 * @random             : Pull random articles
 * @post_ignore        : Post ID(s) to ignore (default null) comma separated values ex: 1 or 1,2,3 > ignore posts ID 1 or 1,2,3 (post ID 1 = Hello World)
+* @alert_msg          : Alert Message when NLPosts can't find posts matching the values specified by user
+* @use_pub_date       : Display the most recently published posts first regardless of the blog they come from
+* @honor_sticky       : Sort sticky posts to the top of the list, ordered by requested sort order

 == Changelog ==

+= 3.5.5 =
+* New parameter: use_pub_date which allow users to sort posts by publication date instead of modification date.
+* New parameter: honor_sticky which keeps sticky posts at the top of results.
+* Added translations: Danish, German, Dutch, Hebrew, Swedish, Portuguese (Brazil), Norwegian.
+Some of those are parcial translations.
+* Entering deprecated mode, 3.5.5 will be the last oficial update for branch version 3.
+Next major release will include lots of improvements and will make some of the current ones change or disappear.
+Stay tuned.

 = 3.5.4 =
-* Support for date localization (specially in german) using i18n, thanks to Claas Augner for the patch.
+* Support for date localization (specially in German) using i18n, thanks to Claas Augner for the patch.

 = 3.5.3 =
 * Fixing line returns when using display_content parameter.
 Mixing nl2br and do_shortcode to do the job.